Central African Backbone: Funding

-The project is funded by a loan from the World Bank, initially estimated at $160 million USD.
-As of 2015, total World Bank funding for the project is at $206 million USD, and the total project cost, including financing from other sources than the World Bank, is estimated at $273 million USD.
+The project is funded by a loan from the World Bank, initially estimated at US$160 million.
+As of 2015, total World Bank funding for the project is at US$206 million, and the total project cost, including financing from other sources than the World Bank, is estimated at US$273 million.

 CAB in Cameroon

 In Cameroon the CAB runs from the coast, through the capital of Yaoundé, to the north east where it meets up with the Chadian part of the backbone.

 CAB in Central African Republic

 The deployment of the CAB in the Central African Republic was slowed down by the political instability in 2012-2013.
 It runs from Chad in the north to the capital of Bangui.

 CAB in Chad

 In Chad the CAB runs from N'Djamena towards the south where it forks off in two directions, one towards Cameroon and one towards the Central African Republic.